libretro/libretro-uae/README.md

 |Start|Press Return|

 Long press for sticky keys.
 Stickying the third key will replace the second.

+### Joyport control
+Some games use mouse instead of joystick.
+D-Pad can be switched between joystick and mouse control in several ways:
+- Use the core option: `Quick Menu -> Options -> RetroPad Joystick/Mouse`.
+- Bring up the virtual keyboard with `Select` button, and press the key labeled `J/M`.
+- Press the default keyboard shortcut `Right Control`.
+- Assign `Switch Joystick/Mouse` to any RetroPad button under `Quick Menu -> Options`.

 ## Configuration
 To generate the temporary uae configuration file the core will use the core options configured in RetroArch.